testhub-io/docs/index.md

 ## Getting started

 There is not need in creating account or registering.
 All you need is to use one of the integration methods to start uploading test results.
+Please refer to our examples to check how it looks like: https://test-hub.io/testhub-io-examples

 :warning: Testhub makes test results available publicly.
 If you don't want to share this information please contact us.